Pentair (NYSE:PNR) Issues Q2 2021 Earnings Guidance

-Pentair (NYSE:PNR) last posted its quarterly earnings results on Thursday, April 22nd.
-The industrial products company reported $0.81 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.61 by $0.20.
+Pentair (NYSE:PNR) last announced its earnings results on Thursday, April 22nd.
+The industrial products company reported $0.81 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.61 by $0.20.
+The company had revenue of $865.90 million for the quarter, compared to analysts’ expectations of $773.01 million.
 Pentair had a return on equity of 22.54% and a net margin of 13.06%.
-The company had revenue of $865.90 million during the quarter, compared to the consensus estimate of $773.01 million.
-During the same period last year, the business earned $0.52 EPS.
-The business’s quarterly revenue was up 22.0% on a year-over-year basis.
-Equities analysts forecast that Pentair will post 3.17 earnings per share for the current year.
+Pentair’s quarterly revenue was up 22.0% on a year-over-year basis.
+During the same quarter in the previous year, the firm earned $0.52 earnings per share.
+As a group, equities research analysts predict that Pentair will post 3.17 earnings per share for the current year.

-A number of brokerages have recently commented on PNR.
-Barclays increased their price objective on Pentair from $55.00 to $57.00 and gave the company an underweight rating in a report on Tuesday, April 6th.
-Citigroup raised their target price on Pentair from $78.00 to $81.00 and gave the company a buy rating in a report on Friday.
-Morgan Stanley lowered Pentair from an equal weight rating to an underweight rating and lowered their target price for the company from $69.00 to $63.00 in a report on Friday, June 4th.
-Zacks Investment Research raised Pentair from a hold rating to a buy rating and set a $68.00 target price on the stock in a report on Tuesday, April 27th.
-Finally, Royal Bank of Canada raised their target price on Pentair from $70.00 to $71.00 and gave the company a sector perform rating in a report on Friday.
-Three investment analysts have rated the stock with a sell rating, six have issued a hold rating and seven have assigned a buy rating to the stock.
-The company has an average rating of Hold and an average target price of $61.80.
+PNR has been the subject of several analyst reports.
+Citigroup increased their price objective on shares of Pentair from $78.00 to $81.00 and gave the company a buy rating in a research note on Friday, June 11th.
+Royal Bank of Canada lifted their target price on Pentair from $70.00 to $71.00 and gave the stock a sector perform rating in a research note on Friday, June 11th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised their price objective on shares of Pentair from $78.00 to $81.00 and gave the stock a buy rating in a report on Friday, June 11th.
+Zacks Investment Research upgraded shares of Pentair from a hold rating to a buy rating and set a $68.00 price target for the company in a research note on Tuesday, April 27th.
+Finally, Oppenheimer began coverage on Pentair in a research note on Friday, June 11th.
+They issued a buy rating and a $75.00 target price on the stock.
+Three analysts have rated the stock with a sell rating, six have assigned a hold rating and seven have given a buy rating to the stock.
+The company presently has an average rating of Hold and an average target price of $61.80.

-In related news, EVP John H. Jacko sold 30,979 shares of the firm’s stock in a transaction that occurred on Monday, May 10th.
+In other news, EVP John H. Jacko sold 30,979 shares of the business’s stock in a transaction dated Monday, May 10th.
 The stock was sold at an average price of $69.51, for a total transaction of $2,153,350.29.
-Following the completion of the transaction, the executive vice president now owns 10,790 shares in the company, valued at approximately $750,012.90.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-0.96% of the stock is owned by company insiders.
+Following the completion of the transaction, the executive vice president now owns 10,790 shares of the company’s stock, valued at $750,012.90.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+0.96% of the stock is owned by insiders.

 Pentair plc provides various smart water solutions worldwide.
 It operates through two segments, Consumer Solutions; and Industrial & Flow Technologies.
 The Consumer Solutions segment designs, manufactures, and sells residential and commercial pool equipment and accessories, including pumps, filters, heaters, lights, automatic controls, automatic cleaners, maintenance equipment, and pool accessories for residential and commercial pool maintenance, repair, renovation, service, and construction applications; and water treatment products and systems comprising pressure tanks, control valves, activated carbon products, conventional filtration products, and point-of-entry and point-of-use systems for the use in residential whole home water filtration, drinking water filtration, and water softening solutions, as well as in commercial total water management and filtration in foodservice operations.